 Is Brushing with Baking Soda Bad for Your Teeth?

+Tooth Sensitivity: Enamel wear is one of the major causes of sensitive teeth.
 Therefore, any discussion of baking soda for teeth whitening side effects must highlight sensitivity as a common outcome of compromised enamel.

-The Critical Importance of Enamel
+The Critical Importance of Enamel:

-Your enamel is your teeth’s shield.
-Compromising it for a whiter smile is a losing battle, especially when using harsh methods.
-While many hope baking soda whiten teeth, the irony is that using it aggressively can thin your enamel.
 Thinned enamel not only causes sensitivity but can also make your teeth look duller.
 Your teeth have a natural white shield.
-When this shield gets thin, the yellow layer underneath starts to show.
+Thin enamel shows yellow.
 If you’re concerned about enamel health, learning how to remineralize the enamel is the most important step you can take.

 Truth #3: It works slowly and gently over time.

-The answer to ‘does baking soda whiten teeth?’ is a test of patience in our world of instant gratification.
+The answer to ‘does baking soda whiten teeth?’
+Is a test of patience in our world of instant gratification.
 It works slowly over time.

 How Fast Does Baking Soda Whiten Teeth?